 I spent 2 days in Manhattan in October, 1984.
 My first stop was Dinosaur Hall in the American Museum of Natural History near Central Park.
 Dinosaur-mania was talking hold, and I saw tyrannosaurus, brontosaurus, triceratops & stegosaurus.
 Some fossilized eggs added credibility to the existence of these creatures.
 I attended a show at the Hayden Planetarium.

 My second day began at the top of the World Trade Center (the one without the tower).
 I looked down on the Statue of Liberty.
 It was being renovated.
 From the Towers, I hoofed it to Wall Street.
 The street was short and nearly deserted.
 George Washington was inaugurated here in 1789.
 I rode a bus up the Avenue of the Americas to Midtown, where I saw the statue of Prometheus against the RCA Building.
 In Greek mythology, Prometheus taught man how to use fire.
-His statue shows him descending from Mount Olympus encircled by the Zodiac.
+The statue shows him descending from Mount Olympus encircled by the Zodiac.
 I wanted to see the Rockettes, but they were not performing.
 In my room, I watched the presidential debate between Ronald Reagan and Walter Mondale.
 The morning before I left, I took a bus out 42nd Street to the United Nations.
 I entered the building but did not take the tour.
-I glimpsed Madison Square Garden.

 NEW YORK STATE April & August, 1974

 With Chester on the truck!
 We went to Erie, Pennsylvania, and across upstate New York: Rochester and Syracuse.
 We spent the night in Binghamton.
 We were in New York when the tornado hit Louisville on April 3.
 The closer we got to Louisville, the more we heard about it.
-It took the roof off Candy's house.
+It took the roof off Candy Heim's house.

 PHILADELPHIA & NEW YORK CITY December, 1970